Welcome to I3D:bio – a research data management resource for bioimaging with a focus on light microscopy

 What’s new?

-The I3D:bio team offers a new workshop, directed at teams from imaging facilities and IT departments to learn about a structured approach for implementing a new OMERO instance at a research institution or university.
+The I3D:bio team offered a new workshop, directed at teams from imaging facilities and IT departments to learn about a structured approach for implementing a new OMERO instance at a research institution or university.
+The workshop took place on-premise in Heidelberg on October 16th & 17th.
+Material is available online:

 The I3D:bio project has published a key deliverable: The I3D:bio training material as an open, reusable material for local user training by core facility staff and others.